 Ever wonder where the name “Minoh” comes from?
 The character 箕 (mi) refers to a traditional straw winnowing basket used in farming—shaped like a scoop or fan.
 It’s also tied to the mino (蓑), a straw raincoat from old Japan with a similar outline.
 The “noh” (面) means “face” or “surface.”
 Put together, the name evokes a wide, curved valley or waterfall—like the surface of that tool.
 It’s poetic, grounded in practical imagery, and a nod to the agrarian past.

 As you walk the forest path toward the waterfall, the sounds of birds and rustling leaves replace the buzz of the city.
-Wild Japanese macaques often make an appearance.
+Minoh is home to a wild troop of Japanese macaques.
 They're fun to watch—but a word of advice: they’re clever and quick to grab any unattended snacks.

 Speaking of snacks—Minoh is famous for momiji tempura, or deep-fried maple leaves.
 This regional treat sounds unusual, but it’s surprisingly tasty.
 The leaves are preserved, dipped in sweet batter, and fried to a crispy golden brown.
 You’ll find them sold fresh along the trail—just one more reason to slow down and enjoy the walk.